 Watson and Crick saw this possibility when they ended their paper saying, "It has not escaped our notice that the specific pairing we have postulated immediately suggests a possible copying mechanism for the genetic material."
 This possible copying mechanism is called semi-conservativeDNAreplication, because if a cell would duplicate its DNA in this manner, the DNA helix would split and half of both of the new double helices would retain DNA from the original strand (Figure 1).
 While this scheme makes good sense, it was just a logical guess at first.
-It wasn't until the late 1950s that Matthew Meselson and Franklin Stahl performed the scientific experiment that showed that the replication of DNA was indeed semi-conservative (our Meselson and Stahl module to come soon)
+It wasn't until the late 1950s that Matthew Meselson and Franklin Stahl performed the scientific experiment that showed that the replication of DNA was indeed semi-conservative (see our Meselson and Stahl: Models of DNA Replication.).

 In the 1950s, Meselson and Stahl, Watson and Crick, and many other scientists explored the properties of DNA using the intestinal bacterium Escherichia coli.
 Because a few rare strains of E. coli have been found to cause gastrointestinal illness, E. coli is frequently associated with outbreaks of food poisoning.
 But actually, most strains of E. coli are harmless and our large intestines are filled with this bacterium.
 E. coli was among the first routinely used "model organisms," a species that is chosen for extensive study in the laboratory because it offers certain practical advantages that make research easier.
 E. coli, in particular, is among the fastest growing organisms on earth, with a generation time of under 20 minutes in ideal conditions.
 Since long before they knew what DNA was, scientists had noticed that the amount of DNA in an E. coli cell (and any other cell for that matter) doubles prior to cell division.
 The pool of DNA in the cell is then split equally between the two "daughter cells" that result, so that both have the same amount of DNA that the original bacterium had before replication.
 Because all of this happens in E. coli in about 20 minutes, it was the logical organism for early molecular biologists to select.